nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 7.
 If the sort command has been successfully executed, the success message will be displayed.

 #### Sequence Diagram
-The sequence diagram below shows how the `search` feature works:
+The sequence diagram below shows how the `sort` feature works:

 ![Sequence Diagram for Sort Command](images/SortSequenceDiagram.png)